 ITRC Fact Sheet 301

-Identity theft is a dual crime - It is fraud against the financial institution and the individual whose personal information has been used.
+Identity theft is a dual crime.
+It is fraud against the financial institution and the individual whose personal information has been abused.
 While the victim may eventually be made whole financially, it will take a tremendous amount of effort on their part, and there will still be residual effects.
 Just as with victims of violent crimes, physical wounds will heal, however scars remain.
 Victims of financial crimes experience a similar process.
 Both their trust and their financial stability have been violated.
-It's important for law enforcement to recognize that victims of identity theft (and financial crimes in general) are still crime victims.
+It is important for law enforcement to recognize that victims of identity theft (and financial crimes in general) are still crime victims.
 Communicating this fact compassionately and effectively is critical.

 This fact sheet contains techniques that will help you to more effectively communicate with victims and build reasonable expectations.
 By turning victims into assets instead of liabilities, you actually save time and energy during case resolution.

-The most frequent issue that victims report to the ITRC pertaining to law enforcement is an inability to obtain that most crucial document, a police report.
+The most frequent issue that victims report to the ITRC pertaining to law enforcement is an inability to obtain that most crucial document - a police report.
 Many jurisdictions are unaware of the laws in place that mandate this action.
-The ITRC has an interactive map (Federal and State Resources tab on www.idtheftcenter.org or http://www.idtheftcenter.org/map.html) that outlines the laws state by state.
+The ITRC has an interactive map that outlines the laws state by state.
 Have a question about the status of your jurisdiction?
 Click on the map for the answer.
-This first step, the police report, is CRITICAL for mitigation of identity theft cases.
+This first step, the police report, is critical for mitigation of identity theft cases.

 The ITRC has worked with many peace officers and we know that the majority of those who work in law enforcement do care.
 During our communication with victims we reiterate this fact and attempt to set reasonable expectations for law enforcement support, as well help to define the role of law enforcement in the victims mind.